 The Diocese of Oxford is part of the Church of England, which in turn is part of the Anglican Communion: a family of approximately 80 million Anglican Christians in more than 40 countries across the world.
-Oxford Diocese sits within the southern Province of the Church of England, under the care of the Archbishop of Canterbury.
+The diocese sits within the southern province of the Church of England, under the care of the Archbishop of Canterbury.

 The Diocese of Oxford is made up of 626 parishes, spread across the three counties of Oxfordshire, Berkshire and Buckinghamshire.
 There are 815 churches in our diocese – more than any other diocese in the Church of England.

 The Bishop of Oxford is the diocesan or most senior bishop, responsible for oversight of the whole diocese.
 Because of its large size, the Diocese of Oxford is divided into four smaller ‘episcopal areas’, each overseen by their own area bishop.
 These are the episcopal areas of Oxford, Dorchester, Reading and Buckingham.

 Mark is responsible to the Bishop of Oxford and the Chairman of the Board of Finance and has a key role advising on strategy, policy governance and resources.
 He is a member of the Bishop’s Staff and is titular Secretary of the Diocesan Synod and the Bishop’s Council.